CUBRID/cubrid-manual/en/api/ruby.rst

 CUBRID Ruby driver is written based on CCI API so affected by CCI configurations such as **CCI_DEFAULT_AUTOCOMMIT**.

-To download Ruby driver or get the latest information, click http://www.cubrid.org/wiki_apis/entry/cubrid-ruby-driver.
+..
+FIXME: To download Ruby driver or get the latest information, click http://www.cubrid.org/wiki_apis/entry/cubrid-ruby-driver.

 Installing and Configuring Ruby
 ===============================